The Gluten Myth

 The perpetuation of the Gluten myth for profit.

-There has literally been an explosion in gluten free products on the market in the past decade, fuelling what is for me, the dark side of the food industry.
-There is commercial profit and gain from misinformation, lack of understanding and the perpetuation of the “gluten is bad,” – a myth that has grown expodentially.
+There has literally been an explosion in gluten free products on the market in the past decade, fuelling what is for me the dark side of the food industry.
+There is commercial profit and gain from misinformation, lack of understanding and the perpetuation of "gluten is bad" - a myth that has grown exponentially.

 Indeed, gluten intolerance is one of the most...